evmos/apps/apps/assets/README.md

 2. Fill out the parameters as indicated in the PR, one of which includes submitting and ERC-20 address.
     1. Note: if there is no ERC-20 representation of the token, it is necessary to submit a governance proposal to register the token.
+    For more information on how to register a token please visit evmos [docs](https://docs.evmos.org/protocol/modules/erc20#registercoinproposal)

 3. Once the PR is submitted, our internal team (typically Full-Stack) will manually review the PR.

 4. Full-Stack will approve the PR once all parameters are filled out correctly.

-5. It takes 24 hours to get the token to show up on our Assets list - in cases of absolute urgency, we can also manually enable Assets to show the token in a few seconds.
+5. It takes 24 hours to get the token to show up on our Assets list because the existing cache needs to be updated. - in cases of absolute urgency, we can also manually refresh the cache to show the token in a few seconds.